-5 Ways to Make Change Easier
+5 Critical Aspect to Change Management

 Some people thrive on change.
 The constant “newness.”
 The revolving door of ideas and strategies and tactics.
 Others, however, need more stability.
 While change can be good, they want (need?) reassurance to understand how the particular change impacts them.